 Recommended by Liliane from My Toronto My World

+The Festival of Lights is a good reason to travel to Niagara Falls in the winter!
 This year it kicks off on November 3, 2018, and runs through to the end of the January so there are plenty of opportunities to take in the lights.
 In addition to the lights, the festival also includes shows, fireworks, and concerts!

 Have you been to Niagara Falls?
 Did you visit in the winter or summer?
 I would love to hear about your experience.